xiewu/atuinsh-desktop/dev/docs/EXECUTION_SYSTEM.md

 **Lifecycle:**
 1. **Created** by `Document::build_execution_context()` when a block execution is requested
 2. **Contains** a snapshot of the cumulative context from all blocks above the executing block
-3. **Used** by execution blocks to resolve templates and access context values
+3. **Used** by blocks to resolve templates and access context values
 4. **Discarded** after execution completes

 ### ExecutionHandle